Skip to main content

 Being a lawyer and a developer, it can be frustrating to see great collaboration tools like version control being snubbed, in favor of the lowest common collaborative denominator: emailing Microsoft Word documents with ambiguously versioned filenames.

-Let say you’re working on a Word Document, and have made three rounds of changes, committing the file to a Git repository after each round.
+Let’s say you’re working on a Word document, and have made three rounds of changes, committing the file to a Git repository after each round.
 Your change history might look something like this:

 Normally, if you were to try to view a single commit to review what’s changed, due to Word’s black-box nature, the best you could get would likely be something like this:

-That’s because, despite its widespread adoption, a Microsoft Word documents is, in reality, a proprietary and purpose-built legacy format, and one that that’s especially hard to use outside Microsoft Word.
+That’s because, despite its widespread adoption, a Microsoft Word document is, in reality, a proprietary and purpose-built legacy format, and one that’s especially hard to use outside Microsoft Word.
 And that’s the exact problem Word Diff aims to solve.

 Word Diff empowers you to be a Markdown person in a Microsoft Word world.